The Mirror (1967 film): Plot

 More than two decades ago, when the Second Sino-Japanese War was still going on, Hu worked in an inn under the name Hu Amao.
 One day he picked up two silver coins engraved with dragons and took them in possession, without knowing that they actually belonged to a traitor.
 One day a friend of the inn owner Tao Ajiu came and stayed in the inn.
-The inner owner and Hu collaborated to put him in trouble so that they could grab his valuables.
+The inn owner and Hu collaborated to put him in trouble so that they could grab his valuables.

 As the police were tracking down the traitor, they found the two silver coins under Tao's pillow.
 Tao could not prove his innocence but plunged to his death.
 Hu was so horrified that he could never forget Tao's dead face as reflected in a mirror.
 At midnight Hu escaped with the inn owner, who wanted to kill Hu but was instead injured badly.
 Seeing that Hu was so panicked, Sun asked him to tell her what happened, but Hu did not utter a word.

 On the second night Hu made his way to Sun's partition, where he heard a terrible voice calling his old name.
 Hu was so scared that he fell and fainted.

 When Hu recovered consciousness he was suspicious of Sun.
 He made an excuse to send her out and investigated into the matter.
 Finally he found that it was all Sun's plot and locked her up in the basement.
 Knowing that she could conceal no more, Sun admitted that she had approached Hu in revenge for her father, Tao.
 Furious at her plot, Hu wanted to kill her but Uncle Fan, the inn owner, appeared and fought with him.
 Eventually both men die, leaving Sun lost in her thoughts in front of the mirror.